Docs

 }

-// If the user has an existing saml account but does not yet exist as
+// If the user has a SAML account but does not yet

 const userNeedsToBeCreated =